 So how to protect yourself from a viral cold?
 Wash your hands regularly, keep a safe distance from sick people, and get plenty of sleep, good nutrition, and exercise.

 The Winter Itch: Dry Skin

 Dry skin isn't a minor problem.
-It can be uncomfortable, itchy, and unsightly and can affect anyone, no matter their age.
-Long periods of time spent indoors exposed to various heating systems, cold wind, and strong winter sunlight can also exacerbate preexisting dry, itchy skin.
+It can be uncomfortable, itchy, unsightly and can affect anyone, no matter their age.
+Long periods of time spent indoors exposed to various heating systems, cold wind, and strong winter sunlight can also exacerbate preexisting dry skin.

 Arthritis: Winter Can Be a Pain